 Star Wars Galaxy’s Edge at Disney World gives fans a chance to wander the planet Batuu and become part of an immersive experience.
 Galaxy’s Edge at Disney World operates very differently from other parts of the Disney World theme parks.
-After several visits to Batuu, these are our best tips for riding the popular Rise of the Resistance attraction, custom building experiences at Droid Depot and Savi’s Workshop, plus how character interactions work at Galaxy’s Edge.
+After several visits to Batuu, these are our best tips for riding Rise of the Resistance, custom building experiences at Droid Depot and Savi’s Workshop, the best food in Galaxy’s Edge, plus how character interactions work at Galaxy’s Edge.

 Where Is Galaxy’s Edge At Disney World?

 Galaxy’s Edge is located in Hollywood Studios at Disney World.
 There are two ways to access Galaxy’s Edge, an entrance at the back of Toy Story Land and another near Muppet Vision 3D.

 Rise of the Resistance Height Requirement: 40 inches (102 cm) tall

 Galaxy’s Edge Rise of the Resistance is unlike any other theme park ride we have ever experienced.
 It has a cohesive story line, two different parts to the attraction, and several wow moments that are too special to spoil.

 Right now there is no traditional standby queue for Rise of the Resistance.
 Guests can reserve a spot in a boarding group via the My Disney Experience App once they are inside Hollywood Studios park.

 Set Up The My Disney Experience App Ahead Of Time

 Download the My Disney Experience app (Google Android, Apple iOS) ahead of time and link everyone in your group to the account.
 Obtaining boarding passes for Rise of the Resistance is similar to making FastPass reservations on the app.